-Having a hard time with friends, or being involved in conflict with friends, can be a pretty horrible experience.
+Having a hard time with friends can be a pretty horrible experience.
 Finding out about what bullying is and the effects of bullying can help you understand what you might be going through.
 It can also help to know why people bully and what to do if you are being bullied.
 Getting help is a really important step in feeling better about your relationships, and might help with resolving the conflict you are having.

 If you’re having a hard time with friends because they are calling you names or spreading rumours then you need to think seriously about whether these people are really friends.